Spring Bible School 2020

 Therefore you should bring some warm clothing for both indoors and outdoors.
 Please see www.meoweather.com for historical weather trends.
 We suggest that you bring easy-care clothes that may be put in a tumble dryer.
 You can label your clothes for easier identification.
 Our dress standards require students to maintain a general neatness in appearance.
 Neat clothing should be worn for lectures, meals, outreaches, and other activities.

 For meetings and meals on Sunday students are expected to dress up appropriately (e.g. men could wear a jacket and tie and girls could wear a skirt or dress).
 Bring along some clothes suitable for practical work, both outdoors and indoors.
-For the fitness plan and recreation you should also bring running shoes, shorts, and a swim suit and hiking boots if wanted.
+For the fitness plan and recreation you should also bring running shoes, shorts, a swim suit, a towel if you plan to use the sauna, and hiking boots if wanted.
 A bathrobe and slippers are also advisable.